sciruiz/exploring-vulnerabilities-peru/literature-review/Literature review.md

 # Framing Vulnerabilities: Dengue and Diarrhea in Peru’s Borderlands

+In this section, we provide an overview of the literature review conducted on the environmental determinants of diarrheal and dengue diseases, as well as the indicators used to assess vulnerability.
+The complete literature review can be found in (`Diarrhea Review.xlsx`)[] and (`Dengue Review.xlsx`)[].

 *Content*
 1. Diarrheal Disease Literature Review on Environmental Determinants and Vulnerability Indicators Overview and Scope